gurock/testrail-custom/user-submitted/ui-scripts/README.md

 ### Disclaimers
 * Scripts provided may contain bugs, so are used at your own risk.
 * Since the code and scripts available in this repository will be user-contributed, the TestRail support team may not be able to fully troubleshoot or help customize these.
+* The full content of a UI script is loaded in the browser for pages to which the script applies.
+Exercise caution when including tokens or credentials in your UI script in order to prevent TestRail users from being able to view this information.

 ### Contact Us
 If you have any questions, or have a script to contribue which does not fall into any of the available categories, please send us an email here: [contact@gurock.com](mailto:contact@gurock.com)